 - Enhance transparency and empower employees to be autonomous to improve decision making.

-The components of a flexible organization exist in nearly every business.
-It takes a strong leader with a clear vision and an unwavering commitment to unlock the power of networked teams and create a platform that allows the organization to adapt in a complex, uncertain world.
+The components of a flexible organisation exist in nearly every business.
+It takes a strong leader with a clear vision and an unwavering commitment to unlock the power of networked teams and create a platform that allows the organisation to adapt in a complex, uncertain world.